Las Vegas Tennis Open

 Men’s Doubles Draw: TBC

-For the 2023 tournament, there will be 32 players included in the singles draw, while in the doubles draw there will be a total of 16 teams.
+For the 2023 tournament, there were due to be 32 players included in the singles draw, while in the doubles draw there were due to be a total of 16 teams.

 Prize Money and Points

-The total prize money fund for the 2023 tournament will be $53,120, with the prize money and points being split as follows:
+The total prize money fund for the 2023 tournament if it had gone ahead would have been $80,000, with the prize money and points being split as follows:

 Men’s Singles

-The men’s singles winner in 2023 will win $10,840 and 75 ranking points, while the runner up will win $6,355 and 50 ranking points, with players losing in the first round in 2023 receiving $780 and between zero and four ranking points.
+The men’s singles winner in 2023 would have received $10,840 and 75 ranking points, while the runner up would have won $6,355 and 50 ranking points, with players losing in the first round in 2023 receiving $780 and between zero and four ranking points.

 Performance$Points